-The accounting profession - has and will - continue to play a key role in making the capital markets more efficient: driving new innovations and promoting economic prosperity key to supporting democracy and freedom for its participants by reporting and verifying financial and non-financial information for business decisions.
+The accounting profession - has and will - continue to play a key role in making the capital markets more efficient: driving new innovations and promoting economic prosperity key to supporting democracy and freedom for its participants by reporting and verifying financial and non-financial information for better business decision making.
 The greater the inclusion -- the greater the economic prosperity.
 Marginalization of participants in a capital markets environment drains its growth and creates ineffectiveness and promotes instability in a democracy.

 According to a recent study by the McKinsey Global Institute (MGI), employee diversity is associated with better business results.
 In the study, titled “Diversity Matters”, 366 public companies were surveyed from different countries in the Western World.
 Two key findings: